 Leasure, Serratos Earn Opening-Month Honors

-July 6, 2021 - Appalachian League (ApL) - Burlington Sock Puppets News Release
+July 6, 2021 - Appalachian League (ApL) - Elizabethton River Riders News Release

 The Appalachian League announced that Elizabethton right-handed pitcher Jordan Leasure and Burlington infielder Oscar Serratos were named June Pitcher and Player of the Month, respectively.